|

 presenting two books written by Philip

-Griffiths, about Viet Nam and the consequences of Agent Orange/Dioxin
+Jones Griffiths, about Viet Nam and the consequences of Agent Orange/Dioxin

 in the war-torn country.